mikenakis/Public/publishing/README.md

 - The `Subscription` class represents the registration of a subscriber to a publisher.
 - The `Publisher` exposes a method for registering a subscriber but not for de-registering.
-Instead, when a subscriber is registered, a new `Subscription` object is created, which is `Closeable`.
+Instead, when a subscriber is registered, a new `Subscription` object is created, which is `Mortal`.
 Cancelling the subscription and thus de-registering the subscriber from the publisher is done by means of invoking `Subscription.close()`.
-- A `Publisher` is also `Closeable`, so that it can check, upon closing, to ensure that all subscriptions have been closed beforehand.
+- A `Publisher` is also `Mortal`, so that it can check, upon closing, to ensure that all subscriptions have been closed beforehand.

 Two layers are provided: